The Universal File Opener (UFO) is a Google Chrome extension. It enhances the Google Drive and AODocs experience by allowing you to:

 2. When offline, access Google Drive.

+3. Press the UFO extension button.
 The list of files available in your cache appears.

 4. Select a cached file to open it locally in read only.